Sort results by:

 The Garden at Hatfield House dates from the early 17th century when Robert Cecil employed John Tradescant the Elder to collect plants for his new home.
 Tradescant travelled all over Europe to bring back trees, plants and fruit trees, which had never previously been grown in England.
 The West garden includes a scented garden, new borders and a spectacular sundial commissioned for the anniversary year.

 Our visit includes entry to the House, Park & West Garden.
 You are not able to visit Lord and Lady Salisbury's private East Garden except on Wednesday visits.
 For further information about Hatfield House, please click here

-Our visit on Saturday 10th May 2014 coincides with the extra special Living Crafts event, celebrating its 40th Anniversary.
-For an enjoyable and entertaining creative day out, this leading UK craft experience includes ‘Have a go’ workshops, art lectures, spectacular live craft demonstrations, a sculpture school and entertainment and features over 300 acclaimed British designer-makers.
+Our visit on Saturday 9th May 2015 coincides with the extra special Living Crafts event taking place at Hatfield House.
+For an enjoyable and entertaining creative day out, this leading UK craft experience includes ‘Have a go’ workshops, art lectures, spectacular live craft demonstrations, a sculpture school and entertainment and features hundreds of acclaimed British designer-makers.
 Entry to the event is included in our price.
 Further information at www.livingcrafts.co.uk

 Image: Permission Hatfield House

 Sat 09 May 2015

 £40 per adult

 This wonderful coach day trip takes you to one of Europe's most beautiful and best-preserved medieval cities, with something to see at every turn.